- Search The Registry

 *This date marks the birth of Jan Matzeliger in 1852.
-He was an African American inventor best known for his shoe-lasting machine that mechanically shaped the upper portions of shoes.
+He was a Black inventor best known for his shoe-lasting machine that mechanically shaped the upper portions of shoes.

 Matzeliger received several other patents for shoe-manufacturing machinery, including an improved model of his first lasting machine.
 He died Aug.
-24, 1889, in Lynn, Mass., when only 37, long before he had the chance to realize a share of the enormous profit derived from his invention.
+24, 1889, in Lynn, Mass., when only 37 years old; long before he had the chance to realize a share of the enormous profit derived from his invention.

 The Encyclopedia Britannica, Twenty-fourth Edition.